Evinacumab

 Evinacumab, sold under the brand name Evkeeza, is a monoclonal antibody medication for the treatment of homozygous familial hypercholesterolemia (HoFH).

+Evkeeza is given as an infusion (drip) into a vein for 60 minutes every 4 weeks.

 Common side effects include nasopharyngitis (cold), influenza-like illness, dizziness, rhinorrhea (runny nose), and nausea.
 Serious hypersensitivity (allergic) reactions have occurred in the Evkeeza clinical trials.

 Evinacumab binds to the angiopoietin-like protein 3 (ANGPTL3).
 ANGPTL3 slows the function of certain enzymes that break down fats in the body.
 Evinacumab blocks ANGPTL3, allowing faster break down of fats that lead to high cholesterol.
 Evinacumab was approved for medical use in the United States in February 2021.
 The U.S. Food and Drug Administration considers it to be a first-in-class medication.